rodneyosodo/bookish-rotary-phone-blog/Simulating_molecules_using_VQE.md

 The estimate is optimized by a classical optimizer changing the parameters thus minimizinf the expectation value of This is the variational principle.
 > Hermitian matrix is equal to its own conjugate transpose
+> By Spectral theorem the expectation value of the Hernitian matrix must be real and any expectation value has the property